detached64/GalArc/docs/database/qlie.md

 Console.WriteLine(Convert.ToBase64String(output));
 ```

+## Attention

+- Some games don't have `Picture.Data` section in their `TFORM1` resource.
+It is very likely that you may simply use default scheme to unpack it.

 ## Fun fact

 If you save `data` as a file and open it with a hex editor, you might see the game's logo.